Coming Soon đ At the beginning of April, youâll be

 Jeff Mallett must live up north.
 Where I live, we have ice-cream trucks all year.

-Banjo Gordy Premium Member about 7 years ago
+Banjo Gordy Premium Member over 7 years ago

 Ice cream Trucks in my time had a string of bells.
 No recorded songs.
 Made kids salivate for popsicles & ice cream.
 Then beg a nickel or dime from parents.